adamgalall95/Tableau-Sales-Dashboard/README.md

   ### 1- Sales Trends
      – Present the data for each KPI on a monthly basis for both the current year and the previous year.

-     – Identify months with highest and lowest sales and make them easy to recognize.
+     – Identify months with highest and lowest sales and make them easy to recognise.

   ### 2- Product Subcategory Comparison
      – Compare sales performance by different product subcategories for the current year and the previous year.